SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 This Golden Gate Bridge parking lot is on the east side of the bridge.
 It's at water level, so you will have to climb some stairs to reach the trail that takes you to the pedestrian walkway.

 It's a great option for those planning to spend some time along Crissy Field or Fort Point either before or after your visit to the bridge.
-It's about a half mile to reach the bridge and the trail to get there is clearly marked.
+It's about a half-mile to the bridge, and the trail to it is clearly marked.

 I love this one because you can also get some amazing views of the bridge from below.

-The downside to this one is that is does get busy on the weekends.
-Many people using the West Bluff Picnic Area for parties and gatherings.
+The downside to this one is that it gets busy on weekends.
+Many people use the West Bluff Picnic Area for parties and gatherings.
 That means they use this lot to load and unload their cars.
 However, there are almost 150 spots here, so it's a good choice most of the year.

-To find this one, add in "Hamilton Street Parking" and you will get directions right to this lot.
+To find this one, add in "Crissy Field Parking," and select the one on Marine Street.
+This will get you directions right to this lot.

 Interested in biking the bridge?
 Check out my guide here which offers tips and answers several frequently asked questions.